 After his heroic feat, the person he's rescued or helped, or a whole crowd of spectators, gushes over The Hero.

 His response?
-It may be acted, or spoken, or merely thought, but it's summoned up in a Stock Phrase: "Think Nothing of It" or "Don't Mention It".
+It may be acted, spoken, or merely thought, but it's summed up in a Stock Phrase: "Think Nothing of It" or "Don't Mention It".
 If this is his job, or routine to him, "All a Part of the Job".
-If they praise him, Dismissing A Compliment sometimes occurs, and if more tangible gratitude is forthcoming, Keep the Reward will appear.
+If they praise him, Dismissing a Compliment sometimes occurs, and if more tangible gratitude is forthcoming, Keep the Reward will appear.

 Motives vary widely and may characterize in more detail than the heroism alone.
 Many of them are not mutually exclusive: